 A Virtual CLE Celebrating the Career of an Extraordinary Jurist

-RBG CLE: Ethics is a Continuing Legal Education session, accredited for two hours of Elimination of Bias.
+RBG CLE: Ethics is a Continuing Legal Education session, accredited for three hours of Ethics.
 It is anchored by Supreme Court cases emblematic of the brilliance of Justice Ruth Bader Ginsburg’s career, first as an attorney arguing in front of the Supreme Court and later as a Justice.
 Justice Ginsburg proved time and again that she was a force to be reckoned with, and there is no better evidence of her tenacity and quickness than in her oral and written arguments.
 Justice Ginsburg displayed keen insight and wisdom for the entirety of her 27 years on the Supreme Court, and was among the most avid questioners on the bench.
 Oral arguments and decisions – dissenting, concurring, and majority opinions – are performed verbatim by Sally Wingert, Mixed Blood favorite and Twin Cities legend.
 Additionally, documentary film excerpts of Ruth Bader Ginsburg will be peppered throughout the session.

 Historically significant gender-based cased are center stage, with reenactments being followed by panel discussions with renowned Minnesota jurists and lawyers, facilitated by Chris Carlson of Narrative Pros.
 Those cases include: